ziishanahmad/tgi-wp-ai-chatbot-plugin/README.md

     - Navigate to `AI Chatbot > Error Logs` in the WordPress admin menu.
     - View logs of any errors that occurred during chat interactions.
     - Use this information to troubleshoot issues with the plugin or API interactions.

+### Settings
+1. **Translations**:
+   - locale translations for appearance text

+2. **Rate Limit**:
+   - how many chats can be done within a limited time

+3. **Microsoft Avatar / Speech Recognition / Voice Chat Settings**:
+   - the Microsoft Azure API keys and speech avatar settings, please see https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/samples/js/browser/avatar for more information on what the settings means

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.